OFFIS-DAI/mango/docs/source/tutorial.rst

    <summary><a>step by step</a></summary>

 The key part of defining roles are their ``__init__`` and ``setup`` methods.
 The first is called to create the role object.
-The second is called when the role is asssigned to an agent.
+The second is called when the role is assigned to an agent.
 In our case, the main change is that the previous distinction of message types within ``handle_message`` is now done by subscribing to the corresponding message type to tell the agent it should forward these messages to this role.
 Since the PV Agent is purely reactive its other functionality stays basically unchanged and is simply moved to the PVRole.
 One small change is that message passing from the role is done via its context: